 Chinese mainland reports 6 new locally transmitted COVID-19 cases

-The same day saw five new imported cases on the mainland, the commission said in its daily report.
+The same day also saw 10 new imported cases on the mainland, the commission said in its daily report.

-One suspected COVID-19 case and no new deaths related to COVID-19 were reported on Tuesday, it added.
+No suspected COVID-19 cases and no new deaths related to COVID-19 were reported on Wednesday, according to the report.

 (Web editor: Guo Wenrui, Liang Jun)